 Coworking spaces in Athens

-Best neighborhoods to stay in Athens
+Best neighborhoods to stay for Athens digital nomads

 Athens is a huge city, so finding the perfect neighborhood for you might take some searching.
 Here are my recommendations for the most popular digital nomad hubs.